opencanarias/taple-docsite/docs/technology/governance.md

 Schemas are the data structures that model the information stored in the subjects.
 Within a governance, different schemas can be defined to support different use cases.
 When a subject is created, it defines which governance it is associated with and which schema it will use.

 ### Policies
 Policies are the rules by which we define permissions and roles, i.e. who is allowed to do what things in a TAPLE network.

+### Smart Contracts
+Un [smart contract](./smart-contracts.md) es un programa autoejecutable diseñado para automatizar, verificar y emitir eventos de actulización de sujetos de forma segura y transparente sin la necesidad de intermediarios.

 :::caution